vault27/Foundation/vxlan.md

 - MAC-IP routing update contains two RT: for MAC VRF (first one) and IP VRF; and 2 VNIs: the first one for switching and second one for routing
 - MAC-IP also contains Router MAC (as an extended community) for routing: MAC of VLAN 2 in our example, so VTEP-1 knows what change MAC to before sendong to VTEP-2

-## BUM traffic and MAC learning
-Can be processed in 2 ways:
-- Multicast replication for BUM/Flood and learn for MAC - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it is difficult to configure multicast on Underlay - not used today
-- Ingress replication for BUM/Flood and learn for MAC - packed to VxLAN - and sent to all in VNI - configured statically: for every VNI we configure VTEPs IPs which have the same VNI
-- OVSDB for MAC learning and BUM
-- EVPN for both BUM and MAC learning

-## Operations
-### Without BGP, ingress replication of BUM traffic
-Host A in VLAN 1 SVI 1 sends ARP request for Host B in VLAN 2 svi 1.
-VTEP 1 encapsulates this ARP request to VXLAN and sends it to peer VTEPs for this SVI.
-VTEP 2 replies, and then all other traffic goes between these 2 VTEPs

 ### With BGP, ingress replication traffic
 - Host A is online, Leaf-1 sees its MAC and forwards Route Type 2 to all other VTEPS, and now all VTEPs know that Host A is behind Leaf-1
 - Host A in VLAN 1 SVI 1 sends ARP request for Host B in VLAN 2 svi 1
 - Leaf 1 sends this ARP request in VXLAN to all VTEPs from which it got Route Type 3 - Inclusive Multicast Ethernet Tag with SNI 1
 - All VTEPs which got ARP, forward it to all physical ports in this SVI
 - Host B replies and Leaf 2 sends reply in VXLAN to Leaf 1

-### BUM traffic via Multicast
-- Host sends broadcast
-- Leaf forwards it without VXLAN as a multicast to 225.2.2.1
-- We configure a match between VNI and multicast address - only one multicast packet - Spines will propogate it to all subscribers - load is much less then ingress replication

 ## Host mobility
 - VM moves from one VTEP to another and continue